What Are Market Bubbles? [And How to Identify Them]

 Falling asset prices cause asset and collateral values to drop.

 Since assets are typically bought on leverage, they often get squeezed out due to liquidity problems.
 Lenders pull back.
-Speculators need to sell, people have the increased need to raise cash to make debt payments and normal spending needs so assets are sold off, which drives prices down even further.
+Speculators need to sell.
+People have the increased need to raise cash to make debt payments and normal spending needs, so assets are sold off, which drives prices down even further.

-Lenders and investors also take their money out of risky assets and financial intermediaries that may have built-up leverage and bad debt problems from the run higher.
+Lenders and investors also take their money out of risky assets and financial intermediaries that may have built up leverage and bad debt problems from the run higher.

-How to Identify Bubbles
+How to identify bubbles

 After previous bubbles, regulatory measures often help clean up the problems where they occurred.

-For example, the high-profile Enron and Worldcom accounting frauds helped spur the Sarbanes-Oxley Act to help improve the transparency of corporate accounting.
+The high-profile Enron and Worldcom accounting frauds helped spur the Sarbanes-Oxley Act to help improve the transparency of corporate accounting.

 The housing problem and the buildup of subprime mortgage debt within large commercial banks saw response with the Dodd-Frank Act and Federal Reserve stress tests.